The 1 Golden Tip That Vandrico Used To Ensure That They Would Successfully Close Their Seed Round When They Started Raising Money From Investors

 By having 150% of your round verbally committed, it ensures that you have contingencies to stay on-track when you decide to “kick off” the round.
 Fundamentally, raising capital leads you into a new journey in business where risk mitigation becomes a big part of what you do.
 Consider this piece of advice as one of the first things you can do to reduce the risk of a round dragging on and falling apart.
 If you end up having more interest than necessary, it’s up to you if you want to oversubscribe on your round.

 Interested in receiving support from us too?
-Apply for a free Fundraising Strategy Session below.
+Apply to join our Fundraising Roundtables.